Denniss2C/Denniss2C/README.md

 - 👋 Hi, I’m @Denniss2C
-- 👀 I’m interested in ...
+- 👀 I’m interested in web and mobile programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on mobile applications.
-- 📫 How to reach me  dscaisa@espe.edu.ec
+- 📫 How to reach me denniscaisa@gmail.com

 <!---
 Denniss2C/Denniss2C is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.